Bigpoint/sombra/README.md

   * traefik as reverse proxy with ACME enabled in front of Sombra containers.
   * Setting RAILS_ENV=production for Sombra containers.
   * Using [filebeat](https://elastic.co/en/products/beats) to transfer logs to elastic stack.
-  * Set SOMBRA_UNICORN_CONCURRENCY to amount of CPU cores - 1.
+  * Set SOMBRA_PUMA_WORKERS to amount of CPU cores - 1.
   * Use DNS roundrobin over multiple traefik loadbalancers.
   * Have a repo containing a script to update Sombra's users.
 Make this your single point of truth for user configuration.